Florence Nightingale Prayer For Nurses

 She was born in Italy but moved to England when she was 20 years old.
 Her father died when she was very young so her mother taught her about nursing animals.

-READ: Prayer For Marriage In Trouble
+READ: Prayer For Your Safety

 Florence Nightingale is a pioneer in the history of nursing.
 Her contribution to the nursing profession is immense, and her legacy continues to be relevant today.